West prods Iran to speed up cooperation with IAEA inquiry

 IAEA Director General Yukiya Amano said this week that Iran had started to engage substantively with the U.N. agency's investigation, but that more was needed.

-U.S. Ambassador Joseph Macmanus said a resolution of the issues related to the investigation was critical and he urged Iran to "further intensify its engagement" with the IAEA.
+The U.S. envoy to the IAEA said a resolution of the issues related to its investigation was critical and he urged Tehran to "further intensify its engagement" with the U.N. agency.

 Last month, Iran gave the U.N. watchdog information it had requested about one of the issues covered by the IAEA's inquiry.
 Exploding Bridge Wire (EBW) detonators can be used, among other things, to set off an atomic explosive device.
 Iran also agreed to address two other areas of the investigation by Aug.
 25.